Break the Ice With Getting-to-Know-You Questions

 Icebreakers engage the group in early conversation within their individual comfort zones.
 Most participants appreciate beginning a meeting or training session with quiet laughter and the chance to share something about themselves in a comfortable, supportive environment.

-However, if participants are still uncomfortable at the start, then your icebreakers have failed.
-It can also negatively impact the success of your meeting or training session.
+However, if participants are still uncomfortable at the start of the meeting, then your icebreakers have failed.
+This can also negatively impact the success of your meeting or training session.

 Customize the Questions